 Family Fun Garden City

 Garden City has spacious and less crowded beaches and a great pier (The Pier at Garden City) for hanging out and fishing or listening to live music and dancing.
-The family-friendly Pier has a cafe, tackle shop, and dozens of arcade style games, in a safe setting.
+The family-friendly pier has a cafe, tackle shop, and dozens of arcade style games, in a safe setting.
 My father-in-law loved fishing for blue crabs and Spanish Mackerel here.

 Garden City is also home to “Sam’s Corner”, a 24 hour retro diner that has tasty and cheap hotdogs.
 Be prepared, as they only accept cash.
 The locals’ favorite restaurant is Sara J’s, a seafood spot built on the marsh, that is constantly rated one of the top restaurants in the Myrtle Beach area.
-Other points of interest would be Maze-Mania & Arcade, Myrtle Beach Surf School, Painter’s Ice Cream, and the slingshot ride outside of the pier.
+Other points of interest include Maze-Mania & Arcade, Myrtle Beach Surf School, Painter’s Ice Cream, and the slingshot ride outside of the pier.